 Resources are open in most lateral directions and good potential exists to initially expand mineralized saprolite.
-Further drilling is recommended to potentially expand resources for consideration in the phased development of the project.
+Further drilling is recommended to evaluate additional resources for consideration in the phased development of the project.

-This project envisions screening-out any material that is larger than 2mm and stockpiling it for potential further processing.
-If this material were ground finer in a grinding mill, it could be fed into the proposed processing plant.
+This process envisions screening-out any material that is larger than 2mm and stockpiling it for potential further processing.
+Grinding the material to a finer size in a grinding mill would allow it to be fed into the proposed processing plant.
 Further metallurgical testing and economic analysis should be carried out to determine whether this gold could be profitably recovered.